-Back in 2011, Manmeet learned that his nephew would not be able to walk due to cerebral palsy.
-Searching and searching for ways to help, he saw that there weren’t any products available that could let a child with a disability experience walking at home.
+In 2011, Manmeet learned that his nephew would not be able to walk due to cerebral palsy.
+Searching for ways to help, he saw that there were limited products available that could help a child with a disability experience walking at home.
 With a desire to help his nephew, Manmeet and his friend Rahul decided to take matters into their own hands.
-The revolutionary Tréxō device evolved from Manmeet’s fourth year design project at the University of Waterloo and later Rahul’s Master’s research at the University of Toronto.
-In 2016, Tréxō Robotics was finally born.
+The revolutionary Trexo device evolved from Manmeet’s fourth year design project at the University of Waterloo and later Rahul’s Master’s research at the University of Toronto.
+In 2016, Trexo Robotics was finally born.

-Tréxō Robotics is on a mission to redefine mobility solutions for all people.
+Trexo Robotics is on a mission to redefine mobility solutions for all people.
 We want to create devices that are affordable, designed with the user in mind, and can be used at home.
 Fundamentally, we believe that mobility limitations will affect everyone at some point of their lives, be it from birth or as you age, and we want to be there with you providing enabling technologies along the way.